brandonreiley/ClassGradebookSoftware/README.md

 The assignName attribute holds the name of an assignment and is of data type String.
 The assignID attribute holds the attached Identification number of an assignment and is of datatype int.
 The assignPercentage attribute is used to hold the percentage an assignment has for the total grade and is of datatype double.
 The assignDescription attribute is used to hold a description of an assignment; it uses a String datatype

+the code gives you 5 options
+option 1: it allows the user to add the assignmnet option 2: iT allows the user to edit the assignmnet which is already stored in the gradebook option 3: it allows the user to view the assignment after submitting it oprion 4: it allows the user to remove the assignment option 5: it allows the user to exit the gradebook

+The user will get an option to enter the name of the assignmnet.
+Then it allows the user to enter a description of the assignment. after entering the description of the assignment the user will wull get an option to assign an ID.
+WHen all the steps are done the gradebook allows to assign a percentage to the assignment

+We will be saving the array list in future.

 -----------------------------------------------------------------------------
 User Manual: